RedisAI/VectorSimilarity/SECURITY.md

 it is not yet public.

-This process involves providing an early notification about the vulnerability, its impact and mitigations to a short list of vendors under a time-limited embargo on public disclosure.
+This process involves providing an early notification about the vulnerability, its impact and mitigation to a short list of vendors under a time-limited embargo on public disclosure.